mervekara/merve-kara-invent-analytics-study-case/README.md

     npm start
 ```

 This will start the development server.
-Open [http://localhost:3000](localhost) in your browser to view the application.
-And you can see [http://localhost:3000](live solution)
+Open [localhost](http://localhost:3000) in your browser to view the application.
+And you can see [LIVE](https://merve-kara-invent-analytics-study-case.vercel.app/)

 ## License